kristianka/rekry2022-sample/README.md

 ["action-name", {...}]
 ```

-Where the paylod depends on the action.
+Where the payload depends on the action.

-List of avalaible WebSockets actions and respective their payloads:
+List of available WebSockets actions and respective their payloads:

 ```ts
 type Messages = {